bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.424359142607174in"} -->

-Let\'s take a look.
+Let&apos;s take a look.
 So here I am at the getbootstrap.com kind of default page where you can find out where to download, and where to get the different links, and things like that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->